InteropIO/manager-template/2-advanced/README.md

 ## Databases

 By default, this package is integrated with a **MongoDB** database.
 However, io.Manager supports a variety of databases, granting flexibility based on your requirements and deployment environment.

-### Switching to PostgreSQL

-*PLACEHOLDER*: Instructions on how to switch to PostgreSQL will be provided here.
+Check the [Databases](https://docs.interop.io/manager/databases/overview/index.html) section in our documentation for more information.

 ## Authentication

-*PLACEHOLDER*: Instructions on how to implement different authentication flows will be provided here.
+By default, this packages comes with **none** authentication.
+However, io.Manager supports a variety of authentication methods, including **Basic**, **JWT**, and **OAuth2**.
+Check the [Authentication](https://docs.interop.io/manager/authentication/overview/index.html) section in our documentation for more information.